How to Rap and Write Hip-Hop Lyrics in 2021

 Gems, Gems, Gems… Get these books.
 Learn more about them using the affiliate links below:How to Rap: The Art and Science of the Hip-Hop MC

-And that kids, is how you write a rap.
+And that my friends, is how you write a rap.
 Now go be great and create.

 If you liked this post and found it useful, please help spread the word and share it on Twitter, Facebook, or your other Social Media accounts.